Skip to content

 Source: Williams Common Data Set (multiple years, Williams College Office of Institutional Research) and The Williams Record reporting.

-Application volume more than doubled across the decade, from 6,883 for the Class of 2021 to 15,534 for the Class of 2030.
+Application volume more than doubled across the decade, from 6,883 for the Class of 2021 to 15,534 (regular decision only) for the Class of 2030.
 The Class of 2025 cycle marked an inflection point as Williams’s test-optional pilot brought a large surge in applications.
 Williams’s yield-driven enrollment target keeps admit counts extremely stable, meaning future acceptance rate movement will be primarily a function of application volume.

 Williams’s 7.4% Class of 2030 rate is the lowest in college history and reflects a structural shift in selectivity that places Williams among the most selective undergraduate programs in the United States, alongside the most selective Ivy League institutions.